Sunday, July 14, 2024

 My younger daughter, Sage, is still at school finishing up a computer coding class.
 She's not much for computers, but because they are creating computer games she's stuck with it.
 Sage likes crafts; anything with paper, but also knitting, sewing, sculpting, whatever.
 Are we ready for this next big move?
 We only came back to the USA from Hanoi, Vietnam, last August after doing a three-year tour there.
 The girls made good friends and it was hard to leave.

 Shin is out shopping for items that we'll take to Mozambique, getting us ready.
 She will pick up Sage on the way home.
 Time Passes.
 It reminds me of a song I found on the internet by Jerry Ramsey called Time Marches on.
 I'm sure it's a cover.
 Yup.
-It's by Tracy Lawrence.
-Here's the lyrics:
+It's written by Bobby Bradock and first recorded by Tracy Lawrence.
+He does the song very well, but not like this Jerry Ramsey character.
+Here's the lyrics and a photo of Jerry Ramsey:

 Sister cries out from her baby bed